kevinAlbs/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-tests.md

 ## Connection Pool Backpressure

-This test will be used to ensure that connection establishment failures during the TLS handshake do not result in a pool clear event.
+This test will be used to ensure that connection establishment failures during the TCP handshake do not result in a pool clear event.
 We create a setup client to enable the ingress connection establishment rate limiter, and then induce a connection storm.
 After the storm, we verify that some of the connections failed to checkout, but that the pool was not cleared.